sirosen/globus-sdk-python/RELEASING.md

   changes and a link to the GitHub release page.
   (If the Globus CLI is releasing within a short interval, combine both announcements into a single email notice.)

-- Ensure the 4.x-dev branch is updated with the latest changes from main by creating a PR:
-    ```
-    git checkout 4.x-dev
-    git pull
-    git checkout -b merge-main-to-4x-dev-$(date +%Y%m%d)
-    git merge origin/main
-    # Resolve any conflicts if they occur
-    git push -u origin merge-main-to-4x-dev-$(date +%Y%m%d)
-    gh pr create --base 4.x-dev --title "Merge main into 4.x-dev" \
-      --body "Merging latest changes from main branch into 4.x-dev"
-    ```
-    After the PR is reviewed and merged, the 4.x-dev branch will be updated.

-## Publish Pre-release 4.x packages to PyPi

-The steps above for deploying a package to PyPI can be used to push pre-release packages by:

-* Using the 4.x-dev branch instead of the main branch
-* Creating and pushing a tag on the 4.x-dev branch
-* Publishing the release through GitHub using the 4.x-dev branch